w3c/wot-usecases/USE-CASES/oauth.md

    increased attack surface (credentials can leak in more places than just the AS) and users are trained to enter their credentials in places other than the AS.

+For completeness the diagram flow is reported below.

 ```
  +----------+